Facebook launches PyTorch 1.1 with TensorBoard support

 Also new today from Facebook: machine learning experimentation platform Ax and Bayesian model optimization package Botorch to power parameter and tuning optimization.

-Next in the roadmap for PyTorch are quantization to run neural networks with fewer bits for faster CPU and GPU performance, and support for naming dimensions in tensors created by AI practitioners.
+Next on the roadmap for PyTorch are quantization to run neural networks with fewer bits for faster CPU and GPU performance, and support for naming dimensions in tensors created by AI practitioners.

-“That might seem like a small feature,” Chintala said about dimension naming “but it’s actually a fundamental feature and changes the way people write their code.
+“That might seem like a small feature,” Chintala said about dimension naming, “but it’s actually a fundamental feature and changes the way people write their code.
 It makes it easier for them to do bookkeeping and be more productive.”

 PyTorch will also continue to work with projects like PySyft, an initiative to use federated to train machine learning systems with PyTorch.